OlekSt/Hit-the-Slopes/Testing.md

 Sign_up.html, Add_skiresort.html:
     - avatar & thumbnail images/names area of select is too narrow, diaplys is distorted.

+Trips.html:
+    - If a skiresort is deleted, a skiresort's thumbnail is not displayed on a trip in trips.html.

 #### Solved bugs:

 New user registration: